 Funding - In 2015, a finance committee was formed comprised of hatchery operators, a processor representative, and the ADF&G commissioner's office and aquaculture section.
-This team has focused attention on maintaining the funding to meet the targeted research costs of \$18.4 million to complete the work intended to answer the fundamental questions about spawner fitness.
+This team has focused attention on securing the funding to meet the projected research costs of \$18.4 million to complete the study.

 In 2016, ADF&G successfully secured funding from NOAA's Saltonstall-Kennedy Grant Program (\$250,000) and North Pacific Research Board (\$289,000) to genetically analyze adult and offspring pink salmon from 2 streams in PWS over 2 brood years as part of the fitness study.
-To date, NSRAA has received \$608,000 in grants from the Pacific Salmon Commission to support sampling of chum salmon in SEAK.
-Seven of Alaska's largest hatchery corporations (SSRAA, NSRAA, DIPAC, PWSAC, VFDA, KRAA, and CIAA) have combined to annually provide \$350,000.
-This project has received \$3.9 million from the 2016 Pink Salmon Disaster to fund the completion of the pink salmon-related portions of this project.
+To date, NSRAA has received \$755,000 in grants from the Pacific Salmon Commission to support sampling of chum salmon in SEAK.
+Seven of Alaska's largest hatchery corporations (SSRAA, NSRAA, DIPAC, PWSAC, VFDA, KRAA, and CIAA) have combined to provide \$3.6 million.
+This project has received \$3.9 million from the 2016 Pink Salmon Disaster to fund the completion of the pink salmon-related portions of the project.
 These funds are restricted to pink salmon applications and continued funding is necessary to complete the chum salmon studies.

-Those funds in concert with existing funds, and the processor's requested contribution of \$500,000 will provide for this year's field work.
-To date, funding received in support of the project totals \$13.72 million.
-Of this, the Seafood Processors Association has provided \$3.5 million, the State of Alaska appropriated \$3.5 million, PNP operators combined have provided \$3.6 million, and \$0.92 million is from grants.
+To date, project funding received totals \$13.5 million.
+Of this, the Seafood Processors Association has provided \$3.7 million, the State of Alaska appropriated \$3.5 million, PNP operators combined have provided \$3.6 million, and \$1.3 million is from grants.
+An additional \$1.4 million has come from the awarded Pink Salmon Disaster funds.
 The current State of Alaska budget precludes additional state funds; however, ADF&G will continue to provide considerable in-kind support.

-Future -Field work for Questions 1 and 2 has been completed; portions of which have been published in peer-reviewed scientific journals (referenced below).
+Future - Field work for Questions 1 and 2 has been completed; portions of which have been published in peer-reviewed scientific journals (referenced below).
 While the scope of work for the research project to address the fitness question (Question 3) was narrowed, there are still significant costs.
 The science panel considers the fitness studies to be the most important to long-term understanding of hatchery-wild fish interactions.
 Some funding has been secured from federal grants (NPRB, SK, Northern Fund of the Pacific Salmon Commission, and the 2016 Disaster Relief) but continued funding for the remaining portion of this component of the project is currently being provided by fishermen through the hatchery organizations via additional cost recovery, as well as the processor community through a consensus agreement.
 ADF&G is actively pursuing additional grant funding to support this work.

-It is particularly important that hatchery operators and processors continue their support of the project, both for financial reasons as well to show a commitment to maintaining this ground-breaking research that is designed to directly address questions about the Alaska salmon hatchery program.
-Processors had initially committed to 5 years; we hope they will be able to continue their same level of support for the remainder of the project.
+It is particularly important that hatchery operators and processors continue their support of the project, both for financial reasons as well as showing a commitment to maintaining this ground-breaking research that is designed to directly address questions about the Alaska salmon hatchery program.
+Processors had initially committed to 5 years; we hope they will continue their same level of support for the remainder of the project.

-The field portion of this project is expected to end in 2023 and conclude in 2024-5 with the completion of the fitness analysis of chum salmon in SEAK.
+The field portion of this project is expected to end in 2023 and the project is expected to conclude in 2024-2025 with the completion of the fitness analysis of chum salmon in SEAK.